 BOWLS WITH INCISED PATTERNS FROM ANIBA

-Thanks to the excavation in Aniba, a village in Lower Nubia, which was carried out by Georg Steindorff, Leipzig owns the biggest collection of finds from Nubia in Germany.
-This includes, besides the statues of Ruju, the wonderfully detailed bowls with incised patterns.
+Thanks to the excavation carried out by Georg Steindorff in Aniba, a village in Lower Nubia, Leipzig has Germany's largest collection of finds from Nubia.
+Besides statues of Ruju, it includes these wonderfully detailed bowls with incised patterns.

 Bowls with incised patterns from Aniba